About Dr. Brooks

 - MM (Classical Vocal Performance & Literature) - The University of Illinois Urbana-Champaign

-- BME (Choral Music Education) & BM (Vocal Performance) cum laude - Central Michigan University
+- BME (Choral Music Education) & BMUS (Vocal Performance) cum laude - Central Michigan University